 2. Special Procedures for Procurement of Services

-Contracts for services exceeding twenty-five thousand dollars (\$25,000) shall follow the procedures outlined in section B, but are not subject to the lowest responsible bidding requirements if the Board awards the contract to the most "responsible and qualified bidder."
+Notwithstanding section B.2, contracts for services exceeding \$50,000 are not required to be contracted for or let to the lowest responsible bidder if the Board awards the contract to the most "responsible and qualified bidder."